Tell a Full Story

 - For Users with Manage User or PeopleSafe Coordinator security clearance you'll need to click Tell Full Story on the right of the dashboard.

-To Tell a Full story that links to a StoryAnywhere Task, in the StoryAnywhere Task, click Tell Full Story on the bottom right of the screen.
+To Tell a Full story that links to a StoryAnywhere Task, in the StoryAnywhere Task screen, click Tell Full Story on the bottom right of the screen.

 Select the things your Story is about